usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

    * Now you have to add a dependency in your `pom.xml` file on `java-air` (see above).
    * `java-air` is expected to release more often in one year, namely adding support for JLS >14 versions.
    * Please report Java analysis issues with the `java-air` project from now on, where appropriate.
-   * All existing issues have been moved to the new repository on GitHub
+   * All existing issues have been moved to the new repository on GitHub.
 * `analysis::text::search::*` was extracted into a separate library: [rascal-lucene](https://github.com/usethesource/rascal-lucene).
 This lucene-based two-way integration with Rascal offers _very fast_ (approximate or exact) text indexing and search facilities.
 It integrates with Rascal's grammars and parsing features and functions, to create syntax-directed and semantics-directed indexing features for programming languages, domain-specific languages as well as their comments and documentation.
 It was separated to allow for independent evolution as well as to reduce the binary deployment footprint and (transitive) dependency list of the core Rascal project.
 Example application areas include IDEs with documentation search features, feature location applications, requirements engineering, software maintenance and evolution --- all applications where quick access to _relevant_ documents or code is essential.
 * `lang::xml::IO` was extended with a _streaming_ API for XML nodes in very large but repetitive documents.
 See the `streamXML` function.
 * `Type` was cleaned up radically.
 The cloned implementations of subtype, lub, glb, intersects now directly call their native Java implementations via "unreification".
 The resulting Types of lub and glb are then "reified" as values again and returned to the caller.
 Extensive specification-based tests were added to document the formal properties of the type system (it's a _finite lattice_.)
 `lrel` and `rel` were completely removed from the `Symbol` representation, as these are always normalized to `list[tuple[...]]` and `set[tuple[...]]`. `bag` was also removed because we never implemented it.
-* the `PathConfig` type was cleaned up and factored into its own module `util::PathConfig`.
+* The `PathConfig` type was cleaned up and factored into its own module `util::PathConfig`.
 It will serve as the common intermediate representation between configuration code (Maven, VS Code, Eclipse) and file-based language processors. `PathConfig` now also has a `messages` field where errors and warnings detected during configuration steps can be communicated to the user.
 * `Box2Text` was optimized, including more fixes to making arrays (tables) more robust.
 Empty H, V, HV and HOV boxes are now always removed before outlining, to avoid spurious spacing.
 * `analysis::diff::edits::HifiTreeDiff` and `analysis::diff::edits::HifiLayoutDiff` were added.
 The first computes `TextEdit` by looking at the differences between an original tree and a rewritten tree.
 The algorithm tries to maintain as much accidental whitespace, indentation and comments from the original as possible.
 The second does the same where the rewritten tree is a _formatted_ version of the original.
 A minimum set of whitespace